demis27/microservices-kickoff/README.md

 # microservices-kickoff

-This repository is done to compare Java framework to make micro-services and serverless application.
+Because I love played with new frameworks, and I want to share with you my explorations, I created with project to compare Java framework to make micro-services and serverless application.
+This project have two goals:
+* Give you a little workshop for each framework
+* Compare all java frameworks to do micro services and serverless application.

 The first framework tested is Micronaut https://micronaut.io/.
 For each framework you can play with a small workshop.

 * [Use case](#use_case)
 * [Workshop steps](#workshop_steps)